Updates: Ceremony #152 (Nov 16, 2023)

-This frame will contain update information that pertains to the next ceremony, to be held Nov 16, 2023:
+This frame will contain other update information that pertains to the next ceremony, to be held November 16, 2024, starting promptly at 10:30 AM.
+Ring package pickup will be available starting approximately one hour prior (9:30 AM).

 Health and Safety Protocols